Siutan/fresk/sdk/README.md

 ## Source Maps

 You can configure the SDK to send source maps to the Fresk server for improved debugging experience.
-Currently we only support Vite, but we plan to support other frameworks in the future.
+Currently we only support Rollup/Vite, but we plan to support other frameworks in the future.

 Follow these steps to enable source maps: